 Where to ride

 One of the main reasons I recommend this particular route is it’s almost completely car-free.
-Your journey should start on the left bank of the Meuse, at the Pont de Jambes, less than 2 kilometers away from the train station.
+Your journey should start on the left bank of the Meuse, at the Pont de Jambes, less than 2 kilometres away from the train station.
 Once you reach this point, all you need to do is follow the former towpath along the river, now part of the RAVeL network.
-This means, the whole path is mainly reserved for non-motorized traffic, such as pedestrians, cyclists and horseback riders.
-The places where cars have some access on this path are few and you won’t deal with heavy traffic.
+This means the whole path is mainly reserved for non-motorized traffic, such as pedestrians, cyclists and horseback riders.
+The places where cars have some access to this path are few and you won’t deal with heavy traffic.
 Therefore, it’s going to be a peaceful and relaxing ride, with many rest areas where you can take a break, not to mention the riverside restaurants and terraces waiting for you here and there.

-Of course, you can ride in the main road if you are not afraid of sharing it with cars.
+Of course, you can ride on the main road if you are not afraid of sharing it with cars.
 However, I see no meaning in going the more dangerous way.
 Notwithstanding, if you feel you are in good shape, you can also return by the other side of the river (the eastern one).
 There will be no RAVeL there, but the road is equally beautiful and, this way, you will have two different views during your outbound and your inbound journey.

 What to see